robusta-dev/robusta/docs/tutorials/routing-by-namespace.rst

         slack_channel: system-notifications
         api_key: secret-key

-Add a :ref:`matcher <Sink matchers>` to each sink, so it receives a subset of notifications:
+Add a :ref:`matcher <sink-matchers>` to each sink, so it receives a subset of notifications:

 .. code-block:: yaml